xdevplatform/xdk/xdk/typescript/docs/classes/ConnectionsClient.md

 # Class: ConnectionsClient

-Client for Connections operations
+Client for connections operations

-This client provides methods for interacting with the Connections endpoints of the X API.
-It handles authentication, request formatting, and response parsing for all Connections related operations.
+This client provides methods for interacting with the connections endpoints of the X API.
+It handles authentication, request formatting, and response parsing for all connections related operations.

 ## Table of contents